hakanatesli/Customer-Segmentation-Report-for-Arvato-Financial-Services/README.md

 We approach this project in 2 phasese
-S Use Unsupervised Learning to perform customer segmentation and identify clusters/segments from general population who best match mail-order company's customer base!
+* Use Unsupervised Learning to perform customer segmentation and identify clusters/segments from general population who best match mail-order company's customer base!
-S Use Supervised Learning to identify targets for marketing campaign of the mail-order company who could possibly become their customers.
+* Use Supervised Learning to identify targets for marketing campaign of the mail-order company who could possibly become their customers.